OULibraries/galileo-architecture/docs/item-import.md

   * generates UUIDs for the book and for each page of the book
   * generates an import recipe file that includes those UUIDs
 1. File Archive rebags with the files generated in previous step
-1. Repository Services builds a repository object based on the recipe provided by the mapfile.
+1. Repository Services builds a repository object based on the recipe provided by the mapfile, accessing bag contents from the File Archive via http

 ### Recipe Files